-Managing your Internet Browser
+Troubleshooting your Internet Browser

-Why would I need to troubleshoot my Internet Browser?
+Why Would I need to Troubleshoot My Internet Browser?

-What is a cache and what are cookies?
+What is a Cache and What are Cookies?

-Google Chrome
+Google Chrome (Recommended)

 Open